DEFNA/defna.org/_posts/2023-06-17-call-for-venue-proposal-2024.md

 So you want your city to host DjangoCon US?
 Hurrah!
 We’re delighted by your interest.
 Here’s what you need to know, and what we need to know, to consider your proposal.

-For 2024, we are looking at moving the conference to dates in the middle of October, but we are amenable to other dates in Q3.
+For 2024, we are looking at conference dates in the middle of October, but we are amenable to other dates in Q3.

 We need some information about your city, about the venue, the hotel, and travel.
 Your proposal doesn’t have to be super-fancy, just informative.
 The proposal should include the following: